ssamuroff/mbii/README.md

 ### Overview

 This is my attempt to create an end-to-end pipeline from simulation products (particles and group information) to galaxy catalogues and summary statistics.
 This is still a work in progress.
-We're currently still quite dependent on various scattered bits of code and data built (but not documented in any meaningful way that we know of) by Ananth Tenneti.
+We're currently still quite dependent on various scattered bits of code and data products built (but not documented in any meaningful way that we know of) by Ananth Tenneti.

 ### Usage